-Shareholders are informed of general meetings through notices published in the newspaper, electronic releases via the SGXNET and reports or circulars sent to all shareholders.
+Shareholders are informed of general meetings through notices published in the newspapers, electronic releases via the SGXNET and reports or circulars sent to all shareholders.
+We generally provide our shareholders with longer than the minimum notice period required for general meetings.
+We also give our shareholders the necessary information on each resolution so as to enable them to exercise their votes on an informed basis.
+In particular, for resolutions on the election or re-election of Directors, sufficient information is provided on their background, their contributions to SATS and their Board and Board committee positions so that shareholders may properly assess the candidacy of such Directors.

 Shareholders are given the opportunity to participate effectively in and vote at general meetings.
 They are invited at such meetings to put forth any questions they may have on the motions to be debated and decided upon.

-If any shareholder is unable to attend, he is allowed to appoint up to two proxies to vote on his behalf at the meeting through proxy forms sent in advance.
-Institutional shareholders are allowed to appoint multiple proxies, so indirect investors who hold shares through nominee companies or custodian banks or through a CPF agent bank may be appointed as proxies to attend, speak and vote at the AGM.
+Provision 11.4 of the 2018 Code provides for a company's constitution to allow for absentia voting at general meetings of shareholders.
+Our Constitution currently does not, however, permit shareholders to vote at general meetings in absentia (such as via mail, email or fax).
+We will consider implementing the relevant amendments to the Constitution if the Board is of the view that there is a demand for such alternative methods of voting, and after we have evaluated and put in place the necessary security processes to facilitate in absentia voting, and prevention measures against errors, fraud and other irregularities.
+Shareholders nevertheless already have the opportunity to communicate their views on matters affecting the company even when they are not in attendance at general meetings as each shareholder is allowed to appoint up to two proxies to vote on his behalf at the meeting through proxy forms sent in advance.
+Institutional shareholders are allowed to appoint multiple proxies, so indirect investors who hold shares though nominee companies or custodian banks or through a CPF agent bank may be appointed as proxies to attend, speak and vote at the AGM.

+CORPORATE GOVERNANCE